jcmturner/authenvoy/README.md

 Other information about the user is also provided.
 Most of this information is self explanatory but some additional information is available if Active Directory (AD) is used as the KDC.
 * ``DisplayName`` - the full display name of the user in AD
 * ``Groups`` - a list of the groups the user is a member of.
 These are the underlying SIDs of the AD groups.
-These can be used for authorization in your application.
+The group SIDs can be used for authorization in your application.

 In addition a unique ``SessionID`` is provided.
 This can be used in the application and is logged in the authenvoy's logs to allow tracing of the user session including the authentication.

 The application can choose to use the ``Expiry`` time for re-authentication.
-This is based on the KDC's configuration for max age of tickets.
+This is derived from the KDC's configuration for max age of tickets.

 ##### Failed Authentication
 If authentication fails the response will be: